 What is cybercrime?

-What are some of the major reasons why cybercrime increase in India?
+What are some of the major reasons why cybercrime increased in India?

-India is a developing country, there is a major chunk of people who work on a daily wage basis, and if their work is stopped, then they have no means to provide for their family.
-So many people who lost their jobs resorted to blackmailing and different forms of cybercrime to make sure that they can provide for themselves and their families.
+India is a developing country; there is a major chunk of people who work on a daily wage basis, and if their work is stopped, then they have no means to provide for their families.
+So many people who lost their jobs resorted to blackmailing and different forms of cybercrime to ensure they could provide for themselves and their families.

 - Rise in Unemployment